Mauricio Dubon Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Mauricio Dubon (.366 on-base percentage in past 10 games, 69 points above season-long percentage), battle starter James Paxton and the Boston Red Sox at Minute Maid Park, Monday at 8:10 PM ET.
+The Houston Astros, including Mauricio Dubon (.366 on-base percentage in past 10 games, 69 points above season-long percentage), battle starter Tanner Houck and the Boston Red Sox at Minute Maid Park, Tuesday at 8:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Mariners.
+In his most recent game he had a one-hit showing (1-for-4) against the Mariners.

 Mauricio Dubon Game Info & Props vs. the Red Sox